walbourn/walbourn.github.io/_posts/2025-04-23-github-project-updates-2025.md

 # CMake support for generating shared library DLLs

 For many years, I have focused on only supporting C++ static linking for my GitHub projects.
-I have occassionaly gotten requests for DLL shared lib support, but didn't want to maange a lot of extra `vcxproj` files and macros.
+I have occassionaly gotten requests for DLL shared lib support, but didn't want to manage a lot of extra `vcxproj` files and macros.
 I've since added support to the CMake projects using `BUILD_SHARED_LIBS`.
 The GitHub projects can therefore be built as either static C++ libraries or DLLs using CMake.
 The MSBuild projects are all still C++ static libraries only.

 For vcpkg scenarios, this means that if you use *x64-windows* then you will get a DLL instead of a static C++ library for these projects.
 The CMake target will automatically set the required import preprocessor define.
 For vcpkg+MSBuild integration, you have to define it in your project settings directly.